BMC Kirpi

-BMC Kirpi (Turkish for "Hedgehog") is a Turkish made Mine-Resistant Ambush Protected Vehicle manufactured by BMC.
-Kirpi provides significant protection against mine and ballistic threats.
-It combines standard and add-on armor providing protection against ballistic threats.
-Its V-shape underbody and monocoque allows it to protect the personnel inside from land mines and improvised explosive devices (IEDs).
+BMC Kirpi (Turkish for "Hedgehog") is a Turkish mine-resistant ambush protected (MRAP) vehicle manufactured by BMC.

-BMC Kirpi is a heavy armored troop carrier.
-Its primary objective is to transfer personnel from one place to another while protecting them against all kind of threats.
-It can take different operational roles by being equipped with required mission equipment.

 Development

 The Kirpi design process started in 2008.
 The first prototype was produced in 2009.
 In 2009, BMC was awarded a tender for 614 MRAP vehicles by the SSB – Presidency of Defence Industry.
 During the preliminary and critical design phases of this 614 Kirpi project, the prototype was further developed and became the Kirpi 1.

 Turkish Land Forces have used the Kirpi 1 intensively on its operations.
 After Kirpis started to be operated, Turkish Land Forces’ casualties started to reduce significantly.
 After this initial success of the Kirpi, its total sales number increased to more than 1,500, with more than 200 for export customers.

 After the Kirpi 1's seven years of service, with the gained experience and feedback received from users, the Kirpi 2 was introduced in 2018, with several improvements upon the Kirpi 1.
 In 2018, BMC was awarded another contract by the SSB for 529 units of Kirpi 2 MRAP vehicles.
 Independent suspension for more comfortable journey for the troops inside, improved air conditioning and engine cooling pack integration, composite add-on armor to lighten the vehicle, allowing it to carry more payload and more mission equipment.
 Particle/shrapnel holder, spall-liner installation upgrades have been applied to newer, second generation Kirpi 2.